ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 * how to support event version management
 * assess the size of the event history to keep and add data duplication which results to synchronization issues.

-The CQRS pattern was introduced by [Greg Young](https://www.youtube.com/watch?v=JHGkaShoyNs), https://martinfowler.com/bliki/CQRS.html https://microservices.io/patterns/data/cqrs.html
+The CQRS pattern was introduced by [Greg Young](https://www.youtube.com/watch?v=JHGkaShoyNs), [Martin Fowler](https://martinfowler.com/bliki/CQRS.html)

 As soon as we see two arrows from the same component we have to ask ourselves how does it work: the write model has to persist Order in its own database and then send OrderCreated event to the topic...
 Should those operations be atomic and controlled with transaction?